dotnet/runtime/docs/workflow/building/libraries/webassembly-instructions.md

  ./build.sh --arch wasm --os Browser --configuration release --projects src/libraries/System.Net.Http/src/System.Net.Http.csproj
 ```

-More information and examples can be found in the [libraries](./README.md) document.
+More information and examples can be found in the [libraries](./README.md#building-individual-libraries) document.

 ## Building the webassembly runtime files

-The webassembly implementation are built and made available in the assembly bin.
-If you are working on the code base and need to compile just the module then the following will allow one to do that.
+The webassembly implementation files are built and made available in the assembly bin.
+If you are working on the code base and need to compile just these modules then the following will allow one to do that.

 For Linux and MacOSX:
 ```bash